miere43/nim-registry/README.md

 ## Tests
 Run in command line:
 ```
-$ nim c -r winregistry
-$ nim c -r -d:useWinAnsi winregistry
+$ nimble test
+$ nimble testansi
 ```
 You should see a "tests passed" message.
+If you get `Access is denied` error, try running with administrator rights.

 ## Changelog
+### 1.0.0
+- `RegValueKind` and `RegKeyRights` are distinct `uint32`'s now (fixed warning about enums with holes).
+- Replaced `RegistryError` with `OSError` for consistency with built-in `registry` package.
+- Removed support for deprecated `taintmode` feature.
+- Moved tests out of main file to ensure things are exported correctly.
+- Fixed deprecation/unused variable warnings.
+- Updated documentation.
+- Nim 1.6.0 is now minimum supported version.

 ### 0.2.1
 - Added "enumValueNames"
 - Fixed missing dealloc in case of exception in "enumSubkeys"